ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

 ----------

-Now that Busco is activated/installed, lets try it out.
+#### Now that Busco is activated/installed, lets try it out.

-First we need a genome to test on. lets start with a small bacterial one.
+First we need a genome to test on.
+Lets start with a small bacterial one.

 The following code block symlinks in some raw Illumina reads and does some basic read clean up with [HTStream](https://github.com/s4hts/HTStream/issues).